 Yep, you got it.
 To lose weight, decrease your protein intake and up your veggie intake.
 That's what Americans are really lacking in their diet.

 Which brings me back to lentils - one of my favorite foods because it's a starchy-veggie-slash-protein.
 So nutritious.
 So delicious.
 Let's make some of this goodness.

 Lentil Frito Pie is an excellent starter dish if you've never tried lentils before.
 It's served with cheese and Fritos, after all.
 How could you not like it?

 Heat oil in large saucepan until shimmering.
 Add two tablespoons of chili powder and two teaspoons of cumin and sauté for about 2 minutes to "bloom" and increase flavor.

-Next add a diced onion and two cloves of minced garlic to spices and sauté until translucent, about 5 minutes.
+Next add a diced onion and four cloves of minced garlic to spices and sauté until translucent, about 5 minutes.

 Add lentils, water, salt, and tomatoes to pan.
 Bring to boil, then reduce heat, cover, and simmer for about 60 minutes.
 Stir every 10 minutes or so and cook until lentils are tender and most of the water is absorbed.

 Serve topped with cheese and Fritos (for Lentil Frito Pie) or a bed of brown rice (if you're feeling extra healthy, or happen to be from Trinidad - shout out to you, Jason).